sweattep/ancient_quotes/README.md

 >And test the orphans [in their abilities] until they reach marriageable age.
 Then if you perceive in them sound judgement, release their property to them.
 And do not consume it excessively and quickly, [anticipating] that they will grow up.
 And whoever, is self-sufficient should refrain; and whoever is poor - let him take according to what is acceptable.
 Then when you release their property to them, bring witnesses upon them.

 >You will surely be tested in your possessions and in yourselves

+>And do not give the weak-minded your property

+>And let not their wealth and their children impress you.
+>
+>And [for] their taking of usury while they had been forbidden from it, and their consuming of the people's wealth unjustly.
+And we have prepared for the disbelievers among them a painful punishment.

 >And give to the orphans their properties and do not substitute the defective [of your own] for the good [of theirs].
 And do not consume their properties into your own.
 Indeed, that is ever a great sin.